cac-t-u-s/cac-t-u-s.github.io/pages/sequencer.md

 > **More in [Sequencer (Editor)](sequencer-editor)**

 The sequencer box unique output, by default, returns the sequencer itself.
-Other values can ve returned through the sequencer's [control patch](sequencer-programming#control-patch-a-reflective-program).
+Other values can be returned through the sequencer's [control patch](sequencer-programming#control-patch-a-reflective-program).

 ## Build the sequencer programmatically